jangko/nimpdf/readme.md

   - permission

 #Documentation
-The documentation is generated using ["reStructuredText"](http://docutils.sourceforge.net/rst.html), so you need to install [Python](https://www.python.org/download/releases/2.7.8/) too if you want generate additional documentation
+The documentation is generated using docutils

 The documentation provided may not be complete, please help to improve it